-Employees shall not punch in more than five (5) mi nutes before the start of a shift or punch out more than five (5) minutes after the close of a shift, unless overtime has been authorized by the Supervisor.
-If an employee leaves the premise for any reason, including a meal break, they must punch out on the timeclock.
+Employees shall not punch in more than five (5) minutes before the start of a shift or punch out more than five (5) minutes after the close of a shift, unless overtime has been authorized by the Supervisor.
+If an employee leaves the premises for any non-work related reason, including a meal break, they must punch out on the timeclock.
 They are to punch out and back in from lunch, even when eating on premises.
 In no event should an employee punch a card other than their own or allow anyone else to punch their card.
 Timecards must be signed by the employee and turned in no later than Monday following payroll close.
 Violation of these rules may result in disciplinary action which could lead to termination.
 Any problems must be reported to a supervisor or HR Director.